akyol/Nobel-Prize-BD1/README.md

 ## Technical Description

-(TODO, copied instructions from canvas)
-This section of your proposal is an opportunity to think through the specific analytical steps you'll need to complete throughout the project.

-How will you be reading in your data (i.e., are you using an API, or is it a static .csv/.json file)?
+- How will you be reading in your data (i.e., are you using an API, or is it a static .csv/.json file)?

+We will be using various resources to read in data, including API from [NobelPrize API](https://nobelprize.readme.io/), .csv file from [Kaggle](https://www.kaggle.com/nobelfoundation/nobel-laureates/data ), and archives from [The Nobel Prize Internet Archives](http://www.almaz.com/nobel/peace/).

-What types of data-wrangling (reshaping, reformatting, etc.) will you need to do to your data?
+- What types of data-wrangling (reshaping, reformatting, etc.) will you need to do to your data?

+Some of the data-wrangling we will make use of are:
+1. grouping data (i.e., find the total number of winners for each country)
+2. making new variables (i.e. create a boolean variable which indicates whether or not the Nobel winners received the Prize before they passes away.)
+3. subsetting observations (i.e. create subsets of observations based on gender)

-What (major/new) libraries will be using in this project (no need to list common libraries that are used in many projects such as dplyr)
+- What (major/new) libraries will be using in this project (no need to list common libraries that are used in many projects such as dplyr)

+We will mainly use *Plotly* in data visualizations (i.e., we will use an interactive map to visualize the countries that are represented by the Nobel winners)

-What major challenges do you anticipate?
+- What major challenges do you anticipate?
-Not required, but optional: what questions, if any, will you be answering with statistical analysis/machine learning?